17cupsofcoffee/tetra-www/README.md

 npm run start
 ```

-To build the site:
+To build the site and output it to the `dist` folder:

 ```
 npm run build
 ```

-Also note that all commits will be formatted by [Prettier](https://prettier.io) in a commit hook.
+Also, note that all commits will be formatted by [Prettier](https://prettier.io) in a commit hook.

+### Adding to the Showcase

+This site has a 'showcase' page, which lists games that were created with Tetra.
+If you'd like your project to appear in this list:

+* Add a screenshot of your game to [`/src/.vuepress/public/img/showcase`](https://github.com/17cupsofcoffee/tetra-www/tree/main/src/.vuepress/public/img/showcase).
+Keep the file size reasonable, and no GIFs please!
+* Add your game's info to [`/src/showcase.md`](https://github.com/17cupsofcoffee/tetra-www/blob/main/src/showcase.md).

+Alternatively, if you don't feel confident in following the above steps, please [open an issue](https://github.com/17cupsofcoffee/tetra-www/issues/new).